Is a hot oil treatment good for natural hair? This is a question I am asked often and the answer is – absolutely.

-Are hot oil treatments good for natural hair?
-This is a question I am asked often and the answer is absolutely.
-When I was relaxed, hot oil treatments were frequently applied on my salon visits partly because my hair was so weak and dry.
+When I was relaxed, hot oil treatments were frequently applied during my salon visits partly because my hair was so weak and dry.

 6 Hot Oil Treatment Benefits for Natural Hair

 1. Stimulates Blood Flow to Scalp

 Hot oil treatments help stimulate blood flow to the scalp especially if you get a good massage in while at it.